A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and online educational assessments: Simulations

 \section{Simulations}

-We investigate whether the proposed statistical framework can capture interesting features of real-world data that have not been generated by the model.
-In other words, we investigate the behavior of the proposed statistical framework under model misspecification.
+\alert{We conduct two simulation studies: \bi \item In Section \ref{sec:misspecification}, we investigate whether the proposed statistical framework can capture interesting features of real-world data that have not been generated by the model.
+In other words, we investigate the behavior of the proposed statistical framework under model misspecification. \item In Section \ref{sec:interaction}, we demonstrate how the proposed model can capture interactions between individuals and variables, whereas \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model does not. \ei }